fkarg/fkarg.github.io/drafts/twelve-rules-for-life.md

 - Strong fundamentals, not to be neglected
 - There is always something to improve on for each chapter

+It was claimed to be dangerous.
+I don't see that.
+Only in the sense that it colud be misrepresented, as it quite often is.
+And if we say that most people reading it will notice at least some of the true intent, then this book does more good than bad.
+Even more so when considering that most people actually want to understand his message, and not just have read the book to (mis)quote him.
+I think I haven't seen one person accurately quoting him, though it may be that I just forgot those that did.
+Anyway.
+Takeaways:

+As with most things, even though nothing is fundamentally new, it does a good job of connecting seemingly seperate things.
+Some of the more abstract parts deeply struck with me, while the others were, well, too abstract, and I was unable to follow.
+Even though I'd like to add some Rules myself (about continuous self-improvement, researching different disciplines), they provide a pretty stable foundation, if you don't have one yet.
+It has massive implications itself, understanding even half of them requires a lifetime already.
+It's certainly food for thought and well-written. but I can't fully figure out what's with these neo-marxists he blames about all kind of things.
+I don't really get that part.
+Would I recommend it to others?
+Yes, I enjoyed and benefited reading it, and I think most other people would too.

 <!-- TODO: I still have some notes about that.
 Include them. -->